Auch verfügbar auf Deutsch

 One of the most important thing when taking on an order is to exactly define with the customer what he wants and how the watch should look like in the end.
 Many of them already have a very clear ideas and we show them what is possible and what’s not.
 Some of them actually find it most difficult to decide on the basic type of watch itself.
 Do I prefer a technical re-design?
 Or is my main focus on a skeleton watch that reveals its innermost self to me?
 Of course, we can’t make that decision for anyone.
 While building the watch, we often provide our customers with pictures of the progress made, so that certain things can be changed if necessary.
 Like this we make sure, that we finally end up with something that wasn’t intended.
 After having sent the watch to the customer in a nice box, we often get an e-mail right away with a corresponding reaction… The satisfaction and enthusiasm of the recipient is my greatest incentive!

-READ MORE: Interview with Don Rogan from Canada
+READ MORE: Interview with Adrian Chia from Singapore

 Jochen Benzinger Interview